ImperialCollegeLondon/RCDS-introduction-to-julia/README.md

 * Yiannis Simillides
 * Evripides Georgiades

+## Acknowledgements :

+The course materials come from [Julia Academy](https://juliaacademy.com/) lessons, and are being adapted for teaching at the Graduate School.

 ## On completion of this workshop you will be able to:
 * **Use** Jupyter Notebooks to execute Julia scripts and install packages.
 * **Apply** fundamental components of the Julia language including variables, loops, conditionals and functions.